 This crispy tofu recipe is so simple and quick but so unbelievably tasty that it might just revolutionize your life!
-As a fantastically healthy and versatile plant-based protein source and taking only 10 minutes to make (with literally a minute prep time!), you’ll find yourself frequently making this crispy air fried tofu all the time!
+As a fantastically healthy and versatile source of plant-based protein and taking only 10 minutes to make (with literally a minute prep time!), you’ll find yourself frequently making this crispy air fried tofu all the time!
 Use it in stir-fries and noodles or to add some protein to your salads or even as a pre-dinner canapé with a dipping sauce!
+(It can also be cooked in the oven if you don't have an air fryer.)

 Jump to: